aws-samples/aws-modernization-with-nirmata/content/3_NPM/13_Compliance.md

 3. Click on the control name to see the details of the control, its status, policy mappings, and findings.

 4. In the Compliance Standards page, click on the **Add Standard** button to add a standard.
 A drop-down list of Nirmata Managed Standards and a menu to add User Managed Standard are displayed.
 When you click on the Nirmata Managed option, it gets directly added.
-When adding the `CIS Benchmark` standards, the CIS controls mush be enabled.
+When adding the `CIS Benchmark` standards, the CIS controls must be enabled.
 This can be done by going to the `Policy Reports` page and then enabling it from the top right kebab menu by clicking `Enable CIS Controls` and following the instructions provided based on the Kubernetes distribution.
 >NOTE: Installing kube-bench adapter prompts the user to check policy reports and report CIS Benchmark violations on a weekly schedule.

 ![image](/images/enable_cis_benchmark1.png)